kevinhenryburke/scalegitbook/use-cases/DeveloperStubs.md

 This pattern is based on Service Presence. *Microscope* checks to see if the Service references in an *Invocation CMT record* is present in the org via a *Service CMT* record name.

-* If the Service is present then we run that *real* implementation and the *Absent Service Stub* is completely ignored
+* If the Service is present then we run that *real* implementation and the *Absent Service Stub Class* value is completely ignored
-* If it is not, *Microscope* will pick up the name of the Apex class stored in the field *Absent Service Stub* of the *Invocation CMT Record* and run this in place of the Service method referenced in the *Invocation CMT Record*.
+* If it is not, *Microscope* will pick up the name of the Apex class stored in the field *Absent Service Stub Class* of the *Invocation CMT Record* and run this in place of the Service method referenced in the *Invocation CMT Record*.

 Note that this pattern is never triggered by *Local Invocations*, it can only be triggered if a Service name is referenced in the *Invocation CMT record*.